paulohenriquevn/aws-solutions-architect/README.md

   - **A/B/D:** Alternativas mais caras ou inadequadas para os requisitos de acesso e retenção.

 ### Questão 161

-**Texto original:**
-A company has a small Python application that processes JSON documents and outputs the results to an on-premises SQL database.
-The application runs thousands of times each day.
-The company wants to move the application to the AWS Cloud.
-The company needs a highly available solution that maximizes scalability and minimizes operational overhead.
-Which solution will meet these requirements?

-**Tradução:**
 Uma empresa tem uma pequena aplicação em Python que processa documentos JSON e envia os resultados para um banco de dados SQL on-premises.
 A aplicação é executada milhares de vezes por dia.
 A empresa quer migrar a aplicação para a nuvem AWS.
 A empresa precisa de uma solução altamente disponível que maximize a escalabilidade e minimize o esforço operacional.
 Qual solução atenderá a esses requisitos?